India's Chinese app ban seen jolting $1 bln expansion of ByteDance

 Two games of China-based firms, "Mobile Legends" and "Clash of Kings", were among those banned on Monday.

+On June 15, Indian and Chinese troops brawled for several hours on their disputed Himalayan border, killing 20 Indian soldiers and wounding at least 76, India said.
+China has not disclosed how many casualties its troops suffered.

-(Reporting by Aditya Kalra and Pei Li; Additional reporting by Cate Cadell in Beijing and other China bureaus; Editing by Raju Gopalakrishnan)
+(Reporting by Aditya Kalra and Pei Li; Additional reporting by Munsif Vengattil in Bengaluru, Cate Cadell in Beijing and other China bureaus; Editing by Raju Gopalakrishnan and Nick Macfie)

 ((aditya.kalra@thomsonreuters.com; +91-011-49548021; Reuters Messaging: aditya.kalra.thomsonreuters.com@reuters.net (Twitter: @adityakalra))